Mickey Reedy / Co – Director

 Luke Purdye / Co – Director

 Growing up in rural Herefordshire Luke was no stranger to working with and having a close relationship with the food we eat.
-Studying Zoology at Bristol, he became involved with FoodCycle Society and was soon running their Pop-up Restaurant.
-This sparked an awareness of and interest in human environmental impacts and he has not looked back since.
-Having spent time at the Green Party and running Bristol’s annual festival of sustainability, Big Green Week, he now works for the Environmental Justice Foundation, campaigning in the area where human rights and environmental security meet.
+Studying Zoology at Bristol, he became involved with FoodCycle and was soon running their Pop-up Restaurant.
+This sparked an interest in human environmental impacts and he has not looked back since.
+Having spent time in the charity sector communications, he now works in sustainability consultancy.

 Martin Bowman / EU Campaigns Manager